 Along with building, rebuilding and restorations, we maintain over 300 organs throughout the Northeast, Mid-Atlantic and Southeast.
-We have a reputation for quality work and meticulous craftsmanship.
+With 67 years of experience, we have a reputation for quality work and meticulous craftsmanship.
 Our employees have collectively a total of over 350 years of organbuilding experience; half of them are church musicians.

 Robert C. Newton

 Matthew joined Andover in 2003, having spent 28 years at Roche Organ Company in Taunton MA, 3 years in Portland, OR with Marceau & Associates and Bond Organ Company, and 2 years with Parson Pipe Organs in Canandaigua, NY.
 He holds a BA degree from St. Francis College, studied architecture at Pratt Institute and served as a church organist in New York and Massachusetts.
 He has studied historic organs and architecture in America, England, Europe and Mexico.
-At Andover, Matthew is a designer, a Project Team Leader, and leads the Berkshires-to-Buffalo maintenance team.
+At Andover, he is a Project Team Leader, works on publicity and sales, and leads the Berkshires-to-Buffalo maintenance team.

 Matthew is a charter member of the American Institute of Organbuilders (AIO) and holds the AIO Fellow Certificate.
-He served on the AIO Board of Directors 1993-1997, chaired the AIO Education Committee 1997-2009, and in 2010 was re-elected to the AIO Board.
-In 2009 he received the AIO Otto Hoffman Literary Prize.
-Matthew has lectured on organ building and design at national conventions of the AIO, the American Guild of Organists, and the Organ Historical Society (OHS).
-He co-chaired the OHS 2005 Southeastern Massachusetts Convention.
-Matthew and his wife Lisa first met at the AIO 1979 Boston convention!
+He chaired the AIO Education Committee, served on the AIO Board of Directors and recently (2012-2015) as AIO President.
+He also served on the ISO 1992 Boston Congress committee, co-chaired the OHS 2005 Southeastern Massachusetts Convention and currently chairs the AIO 2016 Boston Convention.
+Matthew and his wife Lisa first met at the AIO 1979 Boston convention.
 They live in Haverhill, MA and have a grown daughter.

 Anne J. Doré